Brain Fog and Cognitive Dysfunction in Lyme Disease

 Many patients with Lyme disease describe a frustrating and often frightening experience: they can no longer think the way they used to.
 Concentration is harder.
 Words feel just out of reach.
 Tasks that once felt automatic now require intense effort.

-This constellation of symptoms is commonly referred to as brain fog in Lyme disease.
-While the term is informal, the cognitive dysfunction Lyme disease patients experience is real, clinically recognized, and frequently disabling.
-In clinical terms, brain fog in Lyme disease reflects impaired cognitive efficiency rather than loss of intelligence or progressive neurodegeneration.
+This constellation of symptoms is commonly referred to as brain fog.
+While the term is informal, the cognitive dysfunction Lyme disease patients experience is clinically recognized and frequently disabling.
+In clinical terms, what patients describe as brain fog often reflects impaired cognitive efficiency rather than loss of intelligence or progressive neurodegeneration.

 Importantly, these symptoms do not reflect loss of intelligence or permanent brain damage.
 In most cases, they represent functional disruptions in how the brain processes information, particularly under the stress of infection, inflammation, and nervous system dysregulation.